alefranzoni/inscraper/README.md

 [![Issues][issues-shield]][issues-url]
 [![Donate][donate-shield]][donate-url]

-# Inscraper
+# Instpector
-**Inscraper** is a simple Instagram tool built with Python that it's able to log in, obtain the followers and followings and get information like who does not follow you and more.
+**Instpector** is a simple script built with Python that will help you know who has unfollowed you, among other useful metrics about your account and followers.

 ## Contents
 - [Requirements](#requirements)